lukasalternative/rock-paper-scissors/README.md

 ## Requirements and Setup

 - Python 3.10+
+- Recommended: Create new virtual environment
 - The only third-party dependency is pydantic.
-Install in you environment using `pip install pydantic`
+Install in your environment with  `pip install pydantic` or using `pip install -r requirements.txt`

 Code was tested under Linux and Windows, but should also support MacOS